List of IGPX characters: Team Velshtein

 Alex "Cunningham" is Team Velshtein's forward and an idol to IGPX fans.
-He has had the MVP title for three years.
-His nickname "The Ghost" comes from his style that intimidates opponents.
-Later, it is revealed that he had a rich family but he lived an empty life until the IGPX.
+He has had the MVP title for three years and is nicknamed "The Ghost" due to his style that intimidates opponents.
+He is later revealed to have been born into a rich family, but lived an empty life until the IGPX.
 He likes to stand in the track when no one is there because it pumps him up.
-Cunningham is also skilled in swordsmanship like Takeshi but uses fencing.
-His mech is distinguishable from the other Velshtein mechs thanks to the singular, back-swept armor plate on its arms.
-Its head also seems to be the most distinguishable amongst the three mechs; Jan's and Dew's mechs have heads that are harder to locate.
+Like Takeshi, Cunningham is skilled in swordsmanship, but uses fencing.
+His mech is distinguishable from the other Velshtein mechs through its head and singular, back-swept armor plate on its arms.